janit/node-red-charge-control/README.md

-# Node-RED Charge Control for Wind Turbine Buffer Battery
+# Charge Control for Wind Turbine Buffer Battery

 I have an off-grid energy setup that has solar and wind.
 Solar charges the 48v battery bank directly, but the wind turbine pushes power to a secondary 24v pack that runs the control logic of the turbine as well as buffers energy.